bioglaze/aether3d/README.md

 # Tested GPUs
   - AMD Radeon R9 Nano on Ubuntu 20.04 and Windows 10
-  - NVIDIA GTX 750M on MacBook Pro 2013 and macOS Mojave
+  - NVIDIA GTX 750M on MacBook Pro 2013 and macOS Catalina
   - NVIDIA GTX 1080 on Windows 10
   - NVIDIA RTX 2060 on Windows 10
   - Intel Skylake HD530 on Ubuntu 18.04